sachanritik1/sachanritik1/README.md

 - 👋 Hi, I’m @sachanritik1
-- 👀 I’m interested in android development as well as front end web development.
+- 👀 I’m interested in  front end web development.
-- 🌱 I’m currently learning  android development
+- 🌱 I’m currently learning  web development
-- 💞️ I’m looking to collaborate on android development
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me sachanritik1@gmail.com or reach at any socialmedia profile on @sachanritik1

 <!---